WWOOFing in Bushfire and Natural Disaster affected areas to qualify for 2nd and 3rd Year Working Holiday Visas.

 • providing support services or assistance to people living, working or volunteering in the affected areas

-Examples of eligible paid or volunteer specified work in flood recovery:
+Examples of eligible paid or volunteer specified work in natural disaster recovery:

 • general cleaning up, including wiping down items, moving and cleaning furniture and appliances, hosing out properties and outdoor areas or mopping floors and transporting rubbish